HEART OF A FATHER

 While the overwhelming absence of fatherhood could not be more evident in our culture today, we recognize that the Lord is calling spiritual fathers and mothers, who have an anointing to raise up sons and daughters in the faith, and disciple them to be true men and women of God.
 This is the heart that beats in our founder, Richie Beeler.
 We invite you to visit here from time to time as Papa Rich shares his heartbeat for a generation.

-Papa's Porch Podcast
+Papa's Podcast

 from papa rich